fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Wednesday
 - Popkin, Chapter 2: History in Ancient and Medieval Times, 26--48.

-{% include alert.html class='danger' title='Questions to think about' text="
+{% include alert.html class='warning' title='Questions to think about' text="
 - How would you describe the differences between Herodotus and Thucydides?
 - What were Roman historians trying to accomplish?
 - How did Judiasm and Christianity challenge the kinds of history writing done to that point?